Staying Relevant on Facebook After Big Changes

 - Opening Day

-- Build Relationships: The biggest obstacle marketers have is building relationships with their audience, instead of just selling a product or service to their audience.
-Just like “real life,” relationships are key to getting people interested and engaged.
+Build Relationships: The biggest obstacle marketers have is building relationships with their audience, instead of just selling a product or service to their audience.
+Maintaining relationships are key to getting people interested and engaged.
 Having a loyal following with an audience you’ve created a steady relationship with will help get your message across.
 Reach out to your community, past clients or friends and encourage sharing, commenting and collaboration with your content.